ENROLL A CHILD

 When it comes to the future of our children and the well-being of our communities, we’re all in this together.
 So it should come as no surprise that we need the parents and guardians of Littles to be involved every step of the way.

-You will help us identify your child’s strengths, personality, and needs an give us insight as to what sort of Big Brother or Big Sister will make a strong match.
-After you’ve approved your child’s mentor, you will remain highly engaged in many ways including
+You will help us identify your child’s strengths, personality, and needs to give us insight as to what sort of Big Brother or Big Sister will make a strong match.
+After you’ve approved your child’s mentor, you will remain highly engaged in many ways including:

 - Reporting your child’s progress and milestones to the agency on a regular basis (Big Brothers Big Sisters will contact you, but we welcome your feedback any time)